matthewjwhite/ansibank/README.md

 The only caveat is that the code currently assumes your playbook path is the _last_ argument to `ansibank`.
 Note that the playbook path, as with `ansible-playbook`, **does not** need to be an absolute path.

-### Listing Previous Runs
+### Viewing Output

-Run `ansibank list` from the directory containing your database.
+Run `ansibank list` from the directory containing your database and select the desired playbook run.

 ## TODO

-* Use TUI for listing, and print selected playbook execution to print output.
 * Currently, playbook runs are identified by the playbook path (realpathed).
 If you move your playbook to a different location, it would be helpful to be able to reflect that in the database.
 The thought is to provide a `move` command here.